Why Client Accounting Systems Create Unnecessary Work

 The practical difference day to day

-• Approve payments
+• Running payments later

-So instead, the industry has accepted:
+So the industry accepted:

-• Reconciliation as normal
+• Reconciliation as routine

 • Payment runs as standard